 Here are some other suggestions which might help.
-Most of then center around keeping your accommodation as dust free as possible because dust, and dust mites, can be a major cause of allergies.
+Most of then centre around keeping your accommodation as dust-free as possible because dust, and dust mites, can be a major cause of allergies.

 Anti-allergy bedding generally means pillows, duvets and bed protectors that are resistant to dust mites.
 Bedding may have been treated with anti-dust mite and anti-fungal coatings as a deterrent, or made from tightly woven materials so that they are impenetrable to dust mites.

 Wood flooring can not only look nicer I think, but it’s also easier to clean and more durable – particularly when you have kids.
 You can also cover a wood floor with rugs – again easier to clean than carpet.